Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 From Bill Gates and Warren Buffett, George Soros, to everybody in Hollywood, to everybody in Silicon Valley, to everybody on Wall Street.

-They are the party to rich.
+They are the party of the rich.

 Stop and think of that.

-Hillary did a number of speeches at anywhere from 250,000 to 350,000 for 20 or 30 minute speeches, and she did enough of them over a two-year period to be paid.
+Hillary did a number of speeches at anywhere from $250,000 to $350,000 for 20 or 30-minute speeches, and she did enough of them over a two-year period to be paid $21 million.

-Those are the people donating to her foundation, the Clinton Global Initiative to her campaign.
+Those are the people donating to her foundation, the Clinton Global Initiative, to her campaign.

 These are the people around the world that are buying influence by donating to Hillary.